erwinpasia/ERP_UPenn_Wharton_Online_Entrepreneurship_Specialization/README.md

 ## 🏆 Who Should Enroll?

-- Aspiring entrepreneurs and founders
+- Aspiring Techpreneurs and Founders
-- Innovators and intrapreneurs
+- Innovators and Intrapreneurs
 - Business professionals and students
 - Anyone interested in the startup process